storybook-eol/actor-js-lerna/README.md

       # please use --concurrency=1 if you provide your own command
       bootstrap_command: lerna bootstrap --concurrency 1  # this is the default

       # optional contents to put in ~/.npmrc
       npmrc: |
         registry=https://skimdb.npmjs.com/registry

+      # false by default, set to true if you want all dependency updates in a single PR
+      batch_mode: false

       # github options
       github_labels:  # list of label names